 shock mounting system which is quite effective.
 Under the hood, it features a

 strong Neodymium magnet that includes some boron.
 This helps in enhancing

 consistency making it a very versatile performer.

-and for the Shure BETA 58A, click here
+Check price of the Shure BETA 58A here

 Sennheiser compared with Shure?